siegelzero/airship/README.md

 # Example Contacts API

 ## Setup
-All necessary package are included in `requirements.txt`.
+All necessary packages are included in `requirements.txt`.
 To set up these packages in a virtual environment, execute
 ```bash
 make venv
 ```